Entiox/chatting-app/README.md

-Android chatting application in realtime made with Jetpack Compose.
+Android application made with Jetpack Compose that enables realtime chatting.
 Firebase functionalities were used in application and these are: authentication, realtime database, storage and cloud messaging.